Wz-ozk/DualityDS/README.md

 DualityDS is self-contained for Windows 64-bit; Qt6 and the runtime are bundled, so there's nothing to install.

-> You bring your own NDS game files.
+> Please bring your own NDS game files.
 DualityDS does not include any games or copyrighted ROMs.

 ## Powered by melonDS